oleksii-suprun/klipper-voron24-300/doc/can0_setup_guide.md

 ---

-**Guide tested on: BigTreeTech CB1 with Manta M8P v2.0 and EBB SB2209 CAN boards**
+**Guide tested on: BigTreeTech Manta M8P v2.0 with Raspberry Pi CM4 and EBB SB2209 CAN boards**

 *This configuration provides reliable CAN communication that automatically handles system restarts and firmware restarts.*